-By Dr. Mercola - Sulfur is the third most abundant mineral in your body, after calcium and phosphorous.
+This mineral is the third most abundant in your body, after calcium and phosphorous.
 It’s an important mineral element that you get almost wholly through dietary proteins, yet it’s been over 20 years since the U.S. Food and Nutrition Board (FNB) issued its last update on recommended daily allowances (RDA) for it.

 Dr. Gulizar Atmaca, Department of Physiology, Trakya University, Medical Facility, 22030 Edirne, Turkey.

-Authors: Dahl, Christiane, Friedrich, Cornelius G. In nature, sulfur occurs in many different oxidation states and is one of the most versatile elements in life.
+In nature, the mineral occurs in many different oxidation states and is one of the most versatile elements in life.
 It is an integral part of many important cell constituents, such as the amino acids cysteine and methionine, and many sulfur compounds serve as the basis for energy-related processes in prokaryotes.